 Dotting the poolside landscape, pictured here, are nearly black aeoniums around a tall tree aloe, plus agaves, and a floss silk tree (Ceiba speciosa)—whose trunk is studded with water-storing prickles.

 The more hydrated any plant is, the more fire-resistant it will be.
-Although the plants in this garden are drought-tolerant, they still need occasional deep watering to keep them from drying out and becoming potential fuel.
+Although drought-tolerant plants abound in this garden, they still need occasional deep watering to keep them from drying out and becoming potential fuel.

 Although these trees appear to hug the house—a fire-safety no-no—they don’t actually overhang it.
 They’re also spaced well apart, and kept well watered and pruned.